chiarapanagrosso/Pick_Place_Blocksworld_Environment/README.md

 If you'd prefer not to install MoveIt2 manually, you can run this project inside a Docker container with all necessary dependencies pre-configured.

 ## :gear: Prerequisites
 Docker installed on your system.
 You can get it from the [official Docker website](https://docs.docker.com/get-docker/).

-### :bulb: Notes:
-Superuser permissions are requested.
-If you want to avoid invoking sudo you can add the currently logged-in user to the docker group

 ### \:hammer\_and\_wrench: Using the Prebuilt Docker Image